melmi/Shiva/readme.md

     }
 ```

+## More Shiva

+Although Shiva is mainly formed around `ViewModelProxy`, it has more:

-You may noticed that `Shiva` also has a simple implementation of `RelayCommand`.
+- You may noticed that `Shiva` also has a simple implementation of `RelayCommand`.
+- `ViewModelProxy` provides `GetMember` and `SetMember` methods which are the recommended way
+  for changing value of `ViewModelProxy.Model` members.
+- There is a `SetFieldAndNotify` method as an extension for `INotifyPropertyChangedEx`.
+- The `Configuration` class can be used with any class that implements `INotifyPropertyChanged` and
+  `INotifyDataErrorInfo`.

 ## License

 Shiva is published under MIT license.
+It internally uses [Dinamitey](https://github.com/ekonbenefits/dynamitey)
+which is under Apache License.